- What we collect

 - Apply for a new PDS for your notated music.

-- Enquire about an existing Prepublication Data Service application, including amendments and cancellations
+- Make a general enquiry or enquire about an existing Prepublication Data Service application.

 - Got questions?
 Read our FAQ's about the PDS.

 Meet your legal deposit obligations